eduard93/docx/article_en.md

 +  <Override PartName="/word/footer1.xml" ContentType="application/vnd.openxmlformats-officedocument.wordprocessingml.footer+xml"/>
 ```

 footer clearly looks like what we need, but what should we do with footnotes and endnotes?
 Are they required for adding footer, or are the just a byproduct created at the same time?
-Finding the answer is not always easy, here are the main approaches:
+Discerning the answer is not always easy, here are the main approaches:
 - Explore the changes: are they connected with each other?
 - Experiment
 - Finally, if you do not understand what's going on: